mia-platform/documentation/docs/fast_data/configure_single_view_creator.md

 - `strategy` is the function that performs the aggregation over the projections
 - `mapper` is the function that takes as input the raw aggregation result and maps the data to the final Single View
-- `validator` is the validation function which determines if the Single View is valid (and so inserted or updated to Mongo) or not (and so deleted)
+- `validator` is the validation function which determines if the Single View is valid (and thus inserted or updated in Mongo) or not (and thus deleted)
 - `singleViewKeyGetter` is the function that, given the projections changes identifier, returns the data used as selector to find the single view document on mongo to update or delete
-- `upsertSingleView` is the function that update or insert the Single View to the Single Views collection on Mongo
+- `upsertSingleView` is the function that updates or inserts the Single View to the Single Views collection on Mongo
 - `deleteSingleView` is the function that deletes the Single View from the Single Views collection on Mongo

 `upsertSV` and `fullDeleteSV` are two utility functions that the library exports that handle the upsert and the delete of the single view.